bluehabit/BlogPosts/CSS/CSS Only Animations.md

 Lets continue building the framework for more complex user interactions.
 This example will be the skeleton for building a CSS only tabs components, but this framework can have many more applications such as an image gallery, or accordion.
 We will combine what we learned in the previous example while introducing a new idea.

 Often when we select something, we want a particular action to take place.
 For example when we click a tab we expect new information to show up.
-When we click an image within a gallery, we expect something to happen as well.
 We can create this behavior by adding seperate `div` container that only shows specific content when a given input element is checked.

 Here will mark the beginning of the project if you would like to follow along. http://codepen.io/bluehabit/pen/OpKWyQ

 The content below is the seperate `div` container we mentioned earlier.
 Notice the `div` contains additional subsections each with its own unique `id` and contents.
+Also notice how the content all has its own unique `id` assigned to it.

 ```
 <div class='content'>